Javascript Menu by Deluxe-Tree.com

 The entrance/exit gate of a gated neighborhood, just drive up with the sticker on your car, or otherwise identify yourself as a resident or a visitor to a specific house address and leave a form of identification, and the guards will open the gate and let you in or your visitor(s) (and sometimes check their car):

-Generally, all these matters, and others, are best discussed with a property agent, such as one of my staff at Prado Property Co., Ltd.
+Generally, all these matters, and others, are best discussed with a property agent, such as myself or one of my staff at Prado Property Co., Ltd., for Bangkok apartments, condominiums and houses for rent and for sale.

 Expats often waste a lot of time & effort going around in the traffic and heat, then dealing with the Thai language barriers, in search of an available condo or house to their specifications and preferences.